napari/napari.github.io/dev/_sources/plugins/building_a_plugin/best_practices.md

 at the top-level, `FastWidget` will also be affected by the slow import time of `my_heavy_dependency_like_tensorflow`.

-This can deterioate the end-user experience, and make napari feel slugish.
+This can deteriorate the end-user experience, and make napari feel sluggish.
 Best practice is to delay heavy imports until right before they are used.
 The following slight modification will help other bits of your plugin, like `FastWidget`, load much faster: